4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

 ### Scenario

 fluxTrack is a web application for fluxed GmbH and its partners to manage product inventory centrally.
-The goal of the system is to reduce manual work, improve inventory transparency, and synchronize relevant stock data with the fluxed web shop.
-In the Internet Technology demonstrator, the focus is on partner login, product overview, product creation, stock adjustment, search/filter functions, and a simplified Shopify integration boundary.
+The goal of the system is to reduce manual work, improve inventory transparency, and synchronise relevant stock data with the fluxed web shop.
 Different users of fluxed GmbH and its partners can receive different access rights based on their application role.

 ### User Stories
 (1) As an admin, I want to view all products across all partners, so that I can have a complete overview of the product range.